To reauthorize chapter 40 of title 28, United States Code.

 Length: 2 pages

-This bill was introduced on May 17, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 17, 2016, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “TURNER: Independent Counsel Needed For Clinton Investigation”

 — Rep. Michael Turner [R-OH10] (Sponsor) on Jul 5, 2016

 This activity took place on a related bill, H.R.
 4603 (113th).